 PREPARATION OF MANUSCRIPTS

-Manuscripts must be prepared in accordance with “Instruction To Authors” of Journal of Dental and Medical Specialties.
+Manuscripts must be prepared in accordance with “Instruction To Authors” of National Journal of Medical and Allied Sciences.
 Before submitting a manuscript, authors are requested to check for the latest instructions of the journal.

 ENGLISH-LANGUAGE EDITING SERVICES

 To avoid unnecessary errors, you are strongly advised to use the services of a professional English-language editing company.

 Please be aware that an author’s use of the services in no way guarantees that his or her submission will ultimately be accepted.
 Any costs incurred are the sole responsibility of the author.

 Authorship credit should be based only on substantial contributions to each of the three components mentioned below:

 - Concept and design of study or acquisition of data or analysis and interpretation of data;

 - Drafting the article or revising it critically for important intellectual content; and Final approval of the version to be published.
 Participation solely in the acquisition of funding or the collection of data does not justify authorship.
 General supervision of the research group is not sufficient for authorship.
 Each contributor should have participated sufficiently in the work to take public responsibility for appropriate portions of the content of the manuscript.
 The order of naming the contributors should be based on the relative contribution of the contributor towards the study and writing the manuscript.
 Once submitted the order cannot be changed without written consent of all the contributors.